smjagadish/kubescape_poc/pod_manifest/README.md

-manifests for secure nginx.yml config copy of secure nginx.yml is done for experimentation purposes
+manifests for secure nginx.yml config copy of secure nginx.yml is done for experimentation purposes. next step will be to add a kyverno profile